How to Run for Office

 Schedule Follow Up Appointment: During your initial meeting, the City Clerk will schedule a second appointment for the review and return of all candidate paperwork.

 Your official nomination paper will be included in your nomination packet.
-To qualify as a candidate, you must obtain the signatures of at least 20, but not more than 30, registered voters in Hayward.
+To qualify as a candidate, you must obtain the signatures of 20 registered voters in Hayward.

 The ballot designation is the word, or group of not more than three words, which will appear on the ballot under your name.
 It designates your principal profession, vocation or occupation, subject to certain requirements of the Elections Code.

 Candidate statements are limited to 200 words by the Elections Code.
 The statement is published in the Sample Ballot and mailed to all registered voters.
-If you choose to have a candidate statement, you will be responsible for the cost of printing, translating and publishing the statement in the Sample Ballot.
+Candidate Statements are optional; if you choose to have a candidate statement, you will be responsible for the cost of printing, translating and publishing the statement in the Sample Ballot.

 If you plan to raise or spend more that $2,000, you should do the following: